SejalSoundade14/Oscar-Best-Picture-Movies-Dashboard/README.md

 2)Features:
-a)Data Visualization: Interactive charts and graphs depicting various metrics related to Best Picture winners and nominees. b)Historical Trends: Insights into how the winners' and nominees' characteristics (e.g., release year, genre, IMDb rating) have evolved over time. c)Comparative Analysis: Side-by-side comparisons of winners across different years or categories.
+a)Data Visualization: Interactive charts and graphs depicting various metrics related to Best Picture winners and nominees. b)Historical Trends: Insights into how the winners' and nominees' characteristics (e.g., release year, genre, IMDb rating) have evolved over time. c)Comparative Analysis: Side-by-side comparisons of winners and nominees across different years or categories.
 3)Data Sources:
 The data used in this dashboard is sourced from:
 WWW.Kaggle.Com